JijaGallery/ColorfulData/README.md

 2- Recommendation top 50 movies

 3-Dummy Marketing and Sales Data .
 Liner Regression, Feature selection by Lasso , TV has good result in this dataset.

+4- Leveraging NLP for Enhanced Customer Insights at Sephora